- Research News

 August Diplomas - are mailed in mid to late September to the address specified in the students' record as their HOME address.

 *** Diplomas will not be mailed to those students who have any University Holds on their record.
-Students can determine if they have a hold by checking on Student Center***
+Students can determine if they have a hold by checking in Student Essentials***